-US ambassador accuses South Africa of supplying arms to Russia
+South Africa supplied arms to Russia - US ambassador Reuben Brigety

 In response to a question raised by the leader of the opposition John Steenhuisen, Mr Ramaphosa told parliament on Thursday that the comments made by the US ambassador would be looked into.

-The president asked opposition parties to allow for the process to be completed.
+The president asked opposition parties to allow for the process to be completed, adding that "in time we will be able to speak about it".

 The US State Department has not yet commented on the claims.